-3.3 Handover phase
+3.4.
+Handover phase

-3.3.1 Traffic and access
+3.4.1.
+Traffic and access

-Construction work at Darlington Public School as been completed.
+Construction work on the Epping West Public School upgrade has been completed.
 We are now in a position to confirm access provisions for the new school, including pick-up and drop-off arrangements.

-3.4 Official school opening
+3.5.
+Official school opening

-The upgrade to Darlington Public School was delivered today, with brand new facilities now open for the school.
+An upgrade to Epping West Public School was completed today, and delivered brand new facilities including classrooms, student amenities and facilities.